Severe Weather

 Preparedness Tips

-If a severe storm is forecast, secure everything that might be blown around or torn loose - indoors and outdoors.
+If a severe storm is forecasted, secure everything that might be blown around or torn loose – indoors and outdoors.
 Flying objects such as garbage cans and lawn furniture can injure people and damage property.

 • If you are indoors, stay away from windows, doors and fireplaces.